jadecobra/python_tdd_exercises/source/truth_table/nullary_unary_operations.rst

     TypeError: logical_identity() takes 0 positional arguments but 1 was given

-  because the test called the ``logical_identity`` :ref:`function<what is a function?>` with 1 argument and this definition only takes calls with 0 arguments
+  because the test called the :ref:`logical_identity function<test_logical_identity>` with 1 argument and this definition only takes calls with 0 arguments

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_nullary_unary.py``